 Marble Hill Revived

 Now, with the award of a grant of over £4m by the Heritage Lottery Fund and Big Lottery Fund from the Parks for People Programme, English Heritage plans to do justice to both house and park through a series of £6m improvements.

 Our plans for Marble Hill

 Key elements of our plans include:

-- making admission to the house free, and opening it to the public five days a week for seven months of the year
+- Conserve and re-present Marble Hill House and open it to the public, for free, five days a week for seven months a year

-- a new play area for children, café and local events programme.
+- Create a new play area for children